 Ever since the cellist was a little kid, Mr. Houseful and I have always wanted him to learn another language.
 We weren’t sure which one we wanted since he took Spanish in high school and I took French.
 Either way, we really dropped the ball with him (we’re still trying to weave it in there somewhere though) and now we’ll be trying again with the trifecta that is the ladybug, and the Twizzlers.
 We were offered a chance to review Little Pim and I couldn’t wait!

-I was contacted by Little Pim (no, not the panda) to test out one of their language CD’s on the little ones.
-I received the fifth dvd in the Spanish series – Happy, Sad, and Silly, which was probably a perfect one for us, since the kids really love pretending they are experiencing every emotion under the sun – ESPECIALLY crying.
-Days are super fun in our houseful.
+I was contacted by Little Pim (no, not the panda) to test out one of their language CDs on the little ones.
+I received the fifth DVD in the Spanish series – Happy, Sad, and Silly, which was probably a perfect one for us since the kids really love pretending they are experiencing every emotion under the sun – ESPECIALLY crying.
+Days are super fun in our house.
 SUPER.
 FUN.

 Little Pim is a language program started in 2008 by Julia Pimsleur Levine when she wanted to teach her son French, and after researching, realized that the programs offered weren’t up to par.
 She then went on to create her own language program – and thus Little Pim was born!
 Pimsleur Levine grew up in a bilingual household and understood the benefit.
 Little Pim was created and went on to earn 24 consumer and educational awards!